Apartment

 Why they chose this property

-Brush Park is nestled between Downtown and Midtown Detroit, along our major mass transit corridor, and surrounded by our theater and sports districts.
+Brush Park is nestled between Downtown and Midtown Detroit, along our Woodward Corridor, and we steps from all the major theater, music, and sports venues.
 There is no safer and more walkable neighborhood in the entire city and possibly the region.
-Brush Park is home to a dazzling collection of diverse architectural styles and numerous acclaimed bars and restaurants!
+Brush Park is home to a dazzling collection of architectural styles and numerous acclaimed bars and restaurants!

 What makes this property unique